- Why Would You List Your Products on Google Shopping?

 After installing the plugin, it’s time to create a feed.
 The process is straightforward, but it is important to note that each merchant has its configuration templates.

-First, you will need to click on the CTX Feed in the left-hand admin panel and select the Make Feed option.
+First, you must click on the CTX Feed in the left-hand admin panel and select the Make Feed option.

 At this point, you must first choose your country.
 Because of merchants, it’s critical to list the correct one.
 Then select the template you want to use.